 There were six members of the public present who were given an opportunity to speak.
 Comments were raised as summarised below:

-Planning application concerning land at 39 Paynes Meadow – nearby residents voiced their concerns over a potential loss of privacy due to overlooking; the strain on local infrastructure arising from a further dwelling; the impact on on-road car parking in the vicinity; the proposed infill being out of character with the estate of similar properties at similar spacings; the disregard to the established building line and the juxtaposition with the adjacent property.
-Cllr Jones also asked to comment, as a member of the public, and stated that he believed the photos that had been submitted were taken when the adjoining bungalow was first purchased and not recently.
+Planning application concerning land at 39 Paynes Meadow – nearby residents voiced their concerns over a potential loss of privacy due to overlooking; the strain on local infrastructure arising from a further dwelling; the impact on on-road car parking in the vicinity; the proposed infill being out of character with the estate of similar properties at similar spacings; the disregard of the established building line and the juxtaposition with the adjacent property.
+Cllr Douglas also asked to comment, as a member of the public, and stated that he believed the photos that had been submitted were taken when the adjoining bungalow was first purchased and not recently.

 A general discussion was had concerning parking issues in The Close and the impact on vehicles seeking to drive through to Paynes Meadow.